-Whoever is taken with the No. 1 overall pick in the 2019 NFL Draft will join an elite class.
-While we spend a lot of time focusing on draft busts this time of year, most top picks go on to have productive — if not Hall of Fame — careers.
+Kyler Murray went No. 1 overall in the 2019 NFL Draft, joining an elite class.
+While we spend a lot of time focusing on draft busts, most top picks go on to have productive — if not Hall of Fame — careers.

 Before we get to the 10 best No. 1 draft picks of all time, it is worth listing a few honorable mentions.
 (Note: For those you wondering where John Elway is on this list, I did not include players who refused to play for the teams that drafted them; only players that contributed to the teams that selected them.)

 Trippi’s eight-year career with the Cardinals was cut short by an injury in a preseason game, but when he retired, he was the NFL’s career leader in total offense.
 The 95-year-old Hall of Famer now enjoys the distinction of being the oldest living No. 1 draft pick.

 1957 NFL Draft – Green Bay Packers

 Vince Lombardi did not draft Hornung, but he put him to great use, having him serve as running back, receiver and placekicker.
 The all-purpose threat was a crucial part of the Packers’ championship run during the 1960s and he set scoring records in 12-game seasons that were only eclipsed after the NFL season expanded to 16 games.

 At left tackle, Pace was as vital a component to the “Greatest Show on Turf” as Kurt Warner or Marshal Faulk.
 During his Hall of Fame career, he went to seven straight Pro Bowls and was selected for the NFL’s 2000s All-Decade Team.

 Here are the 10 best No. 1 overall selections in NFL draft history: